(Open Monday – Thursday 9am – 5pm, and Friday 9am – 4:30pm)

 These events are for clients of the Suicide Bereavement Services.
 This is a great opportunity to be part of a community that understand because they have also experienced a loss through suicide.

-Click below to see our calendar for October – December 2023.
+Click below to see our calendar for October – December 2024.

 We also take professional referrals (e.g. from doctors or other health professionals).
-If you are a professional referrer, please select the ‘professional referrals’ button below.

 All the latest news and opinion from the Leeds Mind Suicide Bereavement Services teams.
+You can find older stories here.

 The Leeds Mind Suicide Bereavement Services are made up of: